-In the actuarial review, completed as at 31 March 2019, the Actuary recommended the employer contribution rate to the Scheme be set at 3.0 times contributors' contributions from 1 April 2020 with further scheduled increases in 2021 and 2022.
+In the actuarial review, completed as at 31 March 2020, the Actuary recommended the employer contribution rate to the Scheme be set at 4.0 times contributors' contributions from 1 April 2021 with a further scheduled increase from 1 April 2022 to 6 times contributors' contributions.
+In making the recommendation the Actuary noted the funding level of the Scheme had deteriorated over the year to 31 March 2020, reducing from 98.1% to 95.9%.
 The recommendation was accepted and endorsed by the Board.

-Given the reduction in the Scheme's funding position at 31 March 2020, we expect the Actuary will confirm her recommendation of a further increase in the employer contribution rate with effect from 1 April 2021.
+Given the Scheme's funding position has improved at 31 March 2021 (refer comment on funding position below), we expect the Actuary will review her recommendation of a further increase in the employer contribution rate with effect from 1 April 2022.

-Annual Report for the year ended 31 March 2020
+Annual Report for the year ended 31 March 2021